mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Address the following:
   * What is your data set?
 Where did it come from?
 Who owns it?
   * What did you do to your data?
 How did you do it?
-  * What tools did you use?
+  * What tools did you use to clean and visualize your data?
 How did you use them?
 What steps did you follow?
 * Include screenshots when appropriate.

 ### Project reflection